PapersOfMathieuNls/phd-thesis/09_taxo.md

 #### Bug Reopening

-The bug is reopening metric counts how many times a given bug gets reopened.If a bug report is reopened, it means that the fix was arguably hard to come up with or the report was hard to understand [@Zimmermann2012; @Shihab2010; @Lo2013].
+The bug reopening metric counts how many times a given bug gets reopened.If a bug report is reopened, it means that the fix was arguably hard to come up with or the report was hard to understand [@Zimmermann2012; @Shihab2010; @Lo2013].

 When combined, however, the order does change: $T4_{reop}^1 > T2_{reop}^4  > T1_{reop}^3 \gg T3_{reop}^2$.